How Long Does Underwriting Take? A Timeline

 How Long Does Underwriting Take, On Average?

-Overall, the average time to close on a mortgage – the amount of time from when the lender receives your application to the time the loan is disbursed – was 52 days in March 2021, according to Ellie Mae.
+Overall, the average time to close on a mortgage – the amount of time from when the lender receives your application to the time the loan is disbursed – is 52 days, according to Ellie Mae.

 Conventional loans had the shortest turnaround times at 51 days, followed by FHA loans at 55 days and VA loans at 57 days.